 Now just wait for the calls to come in.

 OK, so it’s not going to make you a fortune; we’re really talking pocket money.
-On average, allotments in Britain cost between £10 and £30 a year.
-Nevertheless, with say three or four plots, that’s about £80 a year or more without you having to do anything!
+On average, allotments in Britain cost between £10 and £70 a year, depending where you are in the country.

 Obviously you should be happy to have a fair few people traipsing through your garden on a regular basis, but remember that there’s always a chance you’ll get the occasional gift of some hearty, organic fruit and vegetables in the bargain!